 Figure 3-1.
-The Risk Management Process
+Risk Management Structure (also referred to as The Risk Management Process Model)

 3.2 RISK PLANNING

 Risk planning consists of the up-front activities necessary to execute a successful risk management program.
 It is an integral part of normal program planning and management.
 The planning should address each of the other risk management functions, resulting in an organized and thorough approach to assess, handle, and monitor risks.
 It should also assign responsibilities for specific risk management actions and establish risk reporting and documentation requirements.
 This RMP serves as the basis for all detailed risk planning, which must be continuous.